bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ### Widget configuration

-A widget configuration is the JSON payload that defines the content to be rendered with a given widget template.
+A widget configuration is the JSON payload that defines the content you can render with a given widget template.
 In the previous list example, the widget template loops over an array of list items using `{{#each}}`.

 In the following example, we define the `list_items` array and supply values for the color and text of each list item.
 Since you create the template separately from the configuration, you can use the same template UUID multiple times.